Potato and Ham Au Gratin is perfect for the holidays because it solves the age-old question of what to do with all that leftover ham.

 Stir in your milk and keep whisking to prevent lumps.
 Cook until the sauce has thickened which usually only takes a few minutes.
 Add pepper, mix well and remove from the heat.
 You can add a pinch of salt at this point, but with the cheeses and ham, this dish is already pretty salty.

 Spray a medium size casserole dish with non-stick cooking spray or butter the dish.
-Add half of your sliced potatoes, then half of your cubed ham, and about half of both grated cheeses.
+Add half of your sliced potatoes, then half of your cubed ham, and about half of both grated kinds of cheese.
 Then pour on half of your sauce.
 Repeat the next layer with the remaining potatoes and ham, pour your remaining sauce over the top and sprinkle with your remaining cheeses.

 Cover the dish tightly with aluminum foil and bake it at 350 degrees for 40-60 minutes depending on the thickness of your potato slices.
 Remove the foil and test to see if your potatoes are done, by piercing them with a fork.
 If not done, continue cooking for another 10 minutes or so.
 Once the potatoes are fork tender, remove the foil completely and bake for another 20-30 minutes, or until the sauce is bubbling and the cheese is golden brown.
 Sprinkle with chopped parsley and serve.